-A baseline N rate ( $NR{B,f}$ ) and project N rate ( $NR{B,f}$ ), used to calculate baseline and project N2O emissions for N rate reduction projects shall be calculated separately for each individual field.
-The process for calculating the total annual N rate, and total annual synthetic and organic N rates respectively, is the same for any given year, whether that year is one of the eligible crop years in the baseline look-back period or a reporting period during the crediting period of the project.
+The annual baseline N rate ($NR{B,f,t}$) and annual project N rate ($NR{P,f}$), used to calculate baseline and project N2O emissions for N rate reduction projects, shall be calculated separately for each individual field.
+The process for calculating the total annual N rate, and total annual synthetic and total annual organic N rates respectively, is the same for any given year, whether that year is one of the eligible crop years in the baseline look-back period or a reporting period during the crediting period of the project.
 Section 5.2.3 provides equations to determine a field's N rate in terms of kg N per hectare for each different type of fertilizer, based on information typically more readily available to the project participant (such as fertilizer mass and volume).
 The parameters calculated in Section 5.2.3, combined with the guidance below, are then used in the equations in Section 5.3.